deborah-pardoq86q/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things to do.
 By identifying which tasks are most important and which can wait, you can make sure you spend your time where it matters most.
 Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make adjustments as needed.
  -
 Second, planning ahead is crucial.
 Before starting a new project or a difficult task, take some time to plan out your approach.
 Write down a list of steps you need to take, any potential obstacles you may encounter,and how you plan to overcome them.This will ensure that you have a clear roadmap and can stay focused on your goals.

+# 2024-01-12
+- Today's programming wisdom is:

+"Program for today, but design for tomorrow.
+Always strive to write clean, maintainable code that can adapt to changing requirements.
+Remember that clarity and simplicity are as important as functionality.
+Test your code thoroughly and automate testing where possible.
+And finally, embrace the power of version control; it's not just for collaboration, but also a safety net for experimentation and improvement."

+In essence: Code with foresight, keep it simple, test diligently, and leverage version control effectively.